MCPmed/GEOmcp/README.md

    ```

 3. **(Optional) Use a Conda Environment:**
-   - Activate your conda env and run `which geo-bio-mcp` to get the correct path.
+   - Activate your conda env and run `which geo-mcp` to get the correct path.
    - Use that path in your Claude config as above.

 4. **Restart Claude Desktop** after updating the config.